blakelystaton-ui/krittics-app/replit.md

 # Krittics - AI-Powered Movie Trivia Platform

 ## Overview
 Krittics is an immersive movie trivia platform that combines cinematic experiences with AI-powered trivia challenges.
 It features a single-player Deep Dive mode, multiplayer Private Rooms with live chat, and competitive Krossfire leaderboards.
 The platform showcases 4 open-source Blender Foundation movies with mobile-compatible video hosting from Google Cloud Storage, providing a Netflix-style browsing experience for movie discovery alongside engaging trivia.

-### Platform Structure
-- **Web Application** (client/, server/, shared/): Production-ready React/TypeScript app with Express backend
-- **Mobile Application** (krittics-mobile/): Ionic/Angular companion app (in development) that connects to the same Express API
+Its purpose is to deliver a production-ready React/TypeScript web application with an Express backend, and an Ionic/Angular mobile companion app (in development) that connects to the same Express API.

 ## User Preferences
 - Primary theme: Dark mode only (locked, no theme toggle)